bartu28/sonic-pi-1/README.md

-# Teaching Live Coding with Help of Music on Sonic Pi
+# An Evaluation of Sonic Pi to Teach Programming to High School Students